General Requirements, Definitions, & Prohibitions

 Any person engaged in the take or attempted take of fish, by any method.

-Fishing by means of hook and line in hand or attached to a rod or other device in open water.
-Fishing by casting or trolling baited hooks, artificial flies, or lures is considered open-water fishing.
+Fishing by means of hook and line in hand or attached to a rod or other device in open water, or fishing by casting or trolling baited hooks, artificial flies, or lures is considered open-water fishing.
 A person may take fish only by using not more than two lines of which he or she has immediate control.
 Each line may not have more than two baited hooks or three artificial flies or two lures with or without bait.

 Ice fishing is fishing by means of hook and line in hand or attached to a rod, tip-up, jack, or bob, where the angler is fishing through a hole in the ice, from the ice, or on an object supported by the ice.
 Fishing by casting or trolling baited hooks, artificial flies, or lures shall not be considered ice fishing.
 A person may take fish only by using not more than eight lines, except on Lake Champlain where no more than fifteen lines may be used.
 He or she must have immediate control over all lines.
 Each line may not have more than two baited hooks or three artificial flies or two lures with or without bait.
 Six lines are allowed on the Connecticut River.